adrinu/py-monopoly/README.md

 # py-monopoly

+## Introduction

-Recreating the famous board game Monopoly in Python
+> Recreating the famous board game Monopoly in Python with a Westchester Twist!
+(Specifically Yonkers!)

+## Installation
+> Download File then run main_menu.py